Note

 Step 2: Load Base Model and Run Baseline#

-We use parse_cfast_file to load the base model and run to get baseline results.
+We use parse_cfast_file to load the base model.

 model = parse_cfast_file("data/SP_AST_Diesel_1p1.in")